Smoking/No Smoking

-Smoking/No Smoking is a 1993 French comedy film.
+Smoking/No Smoking is a 1993 french cinematographic work consisting of two films, released separately the same day in theaters and which can be viewed in either order.

 It was directed by Alain Resnais and written by Agnès Jaoui and Jean-Pierre Bacri, from the play Intimate Exchanges by Alan Ayckbourn.
 The film starred Pierre Arditi and Sabine Azéma.

 It won the César Award for Best Film, Best Director, Best Actor and Best Original Screenplay or Adaptation.

 Plot

-"Smoking" and "No Smoking" are two segments of the film which are based on closely connected plays.
+"Smoking" and "No Smoking" are two films which are based on closely connected plays.
 The original plays covered eight separate stories, which have been pared down to three each for these movies.
 At a certain point in the story of each segment, the five female characters (all played by Sabine Azema) and the four male characters (all played by Pierre Arditi) have their lives skillfully recapped in terms of "what might have happened" if they had made or failed to make certain choices.
 For example, "No Smoking" focuses chiefly on the relationship between the mild-mannered Miles Coombes and his infinitely more aggressive and ambitious wife, Rowena.

-The movie is set in the village of Hutton Buscel.
+The movies are set in the village of Hutton Buscel.

 The narrator is voiced by Peter Hudson.